The Chief Operating Officer Job Description for Scaling Fintech Firms

 65% of UK fintechs appoint a COO before concluding their Series B funding rounds to ensure structural integrity.

-In our view, a meticulously crafted chief operating officer job description provides the blueprint for bridging this gap between vision and technical execution.
+In our view, a meticulously crafted chief operating officer job description serves as the blueprint for bridging the gap between vision and technical execution.

-Crucially, the role bridges the gap between the vision of the CEO and the technical execution of the CTO.
+Crucially, the role bridges the gap between the CEO’s vision and the technical execution of the CTO.

 As a precision recruitment firm, we advocate for a role definition that prioritises regulatory resilience.